Lionel Messi transfers rumours: The latest on potential exit from Barcelona

 Transfer news, rumours and gossip regarding the Barcelona ace...

 Will Lionel Messi leave Barcelona?
 And if so, where will he go?
-We round up the very latest news and press rumours on the Argentine's future.
+We round up the very latest news and press rumours on the Argentinian's future.

 - All the latest analysis on Lionel Messi's future